suxinwei/commit-template-idea-plugin/README.md

-# Git commit template Plugin for IntelliJ
+# Git commit template personal Plugin for IntelliJ

 This plugin allows to create a commit message with the following template: